WatsonHackathonMaterial/august-30-2018-cloud-and-watson/README.md

 * Have a basic understanding of IBM Cloud and how to get started
 * The ability to launch and use the catalog of services
 * Deploy a Node application with a Watson service
+* Learn more about Call for Code initiative

 ## Agenda